tgracchus/distsys-class/README.markdown

   - Beware changing workloads with time
 - Know your bounds in advance
   - How big can a single part get before overwhelming a node?
-  - How do we enforce that limit *before* it sinks a node in prod?
+  - How do we enforce that limit *before* it sinks a node in prod? (try to pin a client(or big data chunk) to a certain capacity, for example two shards)
     - Then sinks all the other nodes, one by one, as the system rebalances
-- Allocating shards to nodes
+- Allocating shards to nodes (Ordasity https://github.com/boundary/ordasity)
   - Often built in to DB
   - Good candidate for ZK, Etcd, and so on
   - See Boundary's Ordasity